conduktor/conduktor-docs/docs/gateway/how-to/manage-service-accounts-and-acls.md

 You can now connect to the Gateway using the `azure-app-billing-dev` service account.

-Here is the type of properties file you can may to connect to the Gateway using OAUTHBEARER:
+Here is the type of properties file you may use to connect to the Gateway using OAUTHBEARER:

 ```properties title="external-client.properties"
 security.protocol=SASL_PLAINTEXT